RaSvam/nette-test_blog/readme.md

 Test blog for Nette using Nette Sandbox basic skeleton.
 Editing articles, commenting system, logging using Monolog and AJAX snippets.
-If links to scripts are not working, check my js repository.
+If links to scripts are not working, check /js folder.
 WIP